But, you probably hate paying that $86 (on average) per month to your cable or satellite television provider.

 In a nutshell, cord-cutting is canceling your cable or satellite TV plan and watching all your television via the internet – be it on your computer, on your smartphone, on your TV via Roku, Apple TV, or other streaming video device, or even over the air digital broadcasts via an antenna.

 It’s a small movement, but more viewers like you are cutting the cord every day, and the television studios and broadcasters are taking notice.
-But I’m more about saving money, than technology, so Cord Cutters or PlayOut has additional information on cord cutting if you’re curious.
+But I’m more about saving money, than technology, so check out PlayOut or do a web search for “cord cutting” to learn more.

 Pros of Cord Cutting